 2. Try And Keep Restaurant Menu Which Has a Low Food Cost

-Keeping your Food Costs should be high on your priority list during the menu engineering process.
+Keeping your Food Costs low should be high on your priority list during the menu engineering process.
 Now, food cost is basically the actual amount of money it costs to make the items in your restaurant menu.
 Costly ingredients will result in a costly menu.
 For example, if you are having Truffles, Salmons or Caviar on your menu, this will automatically make your menu pricy.
 This, however, does not mean the food you offer should be the cheapest since maintaining a standard quality is essentially important as well.
 What you simply need to do is to balance high and low food costs to garner a reasonable amount of profit margin.

 3. Price Restaurant Menu Items Light